-233 Meat is a good source of both unsaturated and saturated fatty acids, which are present in 234 neutral lipids and phospholipids (López-Bote, 2017).
-Phospholipids comprise a relatively 235 small portion of the total lipid in meat (0.5-1%); however, they have a high content of unsaturated fatty acids (USFA) (Giroux and Lacroix, 1998).
-Polyunsaturated fatty acids in 236 237 meat, such as linoleic and arachidonic acids, are valuable nutrients in the human diet.
-238 Irradiation can induce differences in the qualitative and quantitative characteristics of lipids 239 (Jia et al., 2021).
-The most vulnerable site for the oxidation of lipids is the USFA double 240 bond.
-According to Arshad et al. (Arshad et al., 2020), 7 kGy gamma ray irradiation of duck 241 meat decreased USFA content because of the oxidative processes on double bonds initiated 242 by highly reactive radicals.
-In another study, gamma ray irradiation (1.13-3.17 kGy) 243 decreased polyunsaturated fatty acids in both neutral lipids and phospholipids of beef, 244 regardless of dose (Chen et al., 2007).
-Moreover, trans-fatty acids, which are isomers of 245 unsaturated fatty acids, can be manufactured by irradiation.
-Gamma-ray irradiation of ground 246 beef increases the trans-fatty acid content, even at a dose of 1 kGy (Brito et al., 2002; Yılmaz 247 and Gecgel, 2007).
-However, electron beam irradiation of smoked duck meat up to 4.5 kGy 248 did not affect the trans-fatty acid content (Jo et al., 2018).
+Table 1.
+Recent studies evaluating effects of irradiation on meat proteins quantitative characteristics of lipids (Jia et al., 2021).
+The most vulnerable site for the oxidation of lipids is the USFA double bond.
+According to Arshad et al. (2020), 7 kGy gamma ray irradiation of duck meat decreased USFA content because of the oxidative processes on double bonds initiated by highly reactive radicals.
+In another study, gamma ray irradiation (1.13-3.17 kGy) decreased polyunsaturated fatty acids in both neutral lipids and phospholipids of beef, regardless of dose (Chen et al., 2007).
+Moreover, trans-fatty acids, which are isomers of USFA, can be manufactured by irradiation.
+Gamma-ray irradiation of ground beef increases the trans-fatty acid content, even at a dose of 1 kGy (Brito et al., 2002; Yılmaz and Geçgel, 2007).
+However, electron beam irradiation of smoked duck meat up to 4.5 kGy did not affect the trans-fatty acid content (Jo et al., 2018).